parse-community/docs/_includes/flutter/objects.md

 user.save();
 ```

 By default, the list of objects in this relation is not downloaded.
-You can get a list of the posts that a user likes by using the `ParseQuery` returned by `query`.
+You can get a list of the posts that a user likes by using the `QueryBuilder` returned by `query`.
 The code looks like this:

 ```dart
 await relation.getQuery().query();
 ```

-If you want only a subset of the Posts, you can add extra constraints to the `ParseQuery` returned by query like this:
+If you want only a subset of the Posts, you can add extra constraints to the `QueryBuilder` returned by query like this:

 ```dart
 final queryBuilder = relation.getQuery();